Camille846/art-exhibition/README.md

 ## Art Exhibition

 This is a simple art exhibition website that displays a list of art pieces for an art exhibition museum.
 You can get a ticket and visit the art gallery.
-The website is built using Next.js and Tailwind CSS.

 ## Built With